SolidPXL/pxl_audp-synthesiser/README.md

 ## Scoring matrix

-To make it a bit easier for your lecturer Vincent, we already provide you with a filled in list of the scoring matrix so you have an easier time scoring us :)
+To make it a bit easier for our lecturer, we already provide you with a filled in list of the scoring matrix so you have an easier time scoring us :)

 ```
 +--------------------+--------+-------------+-----------+------+------------+